misterspeedy/FsExcel/README.md

 # Welcome!

-Welcome to FsExcel, a library for generating for generating Excel spreadsheets (`.xlsx` files), using very simple code.
+Welcome to FsExcel, a library for generating Excel spreadsheets (`.xlsx` files), using very simple code.

 FsExcel is based on [ClosedXML](https://github.com/ClosedXML/ClosedXML) but abstracts away many of the complications of building spreadsheets cell by cell.